Satvik601/satvik-langgraph-mat496/README.md

   >Video 3-
   > I got a quick intro on how to use langsmith studio.
   > It helps with the visualisation of what i just created

+ > Video 4-
+  > I learned how to use LangChain components like chat models, messages, tools, and function calls to build a conversational chain.

+  >I explored how to structure conversations using message sequences and connect them through nodes and conditional edges in a graph.

+  >I practiced integrating chat models with external tools and executing tool calls to make interactions more dynamic and functional.